 Because of smoke and chemical inhalation the traumatized airways would swell from inflammation preventing breathing.
 So one doctor stood at each patient’s head, performing a tracheotomy, cutting into the trachea just below the larynx (or voice box) to keep the airways open and inserting, the airway tubing to give access to the oxygen and care the patients would need.

 Another doctor was at each patient’s side inserting a long catheter with three ports through which the intravenous fluids could be run in rapidly through a large central vein, the subclavian or jugular, whichever could be accessed most quickly.

 These central lines and their monitors were necessary to allow for large quantities of fluids and blood to be given to compensate for fluid/blood loss from the burns and to monitor body fluid levels to prevent dropping blood pressures, dehydration, kidney failure, shock and other disease processes after severe burns.

-Blood could also be drawn from these life lines, saving the patients from multiple sticks with needles to draw laboratory work especially where there might not be many sites for regular IV fluid to be administered.
+Blood could also be drawn from these life lines, saving the patients from multiple sticks with needles for laboratory work .
+Especially when there might not be many sites for blood draws or regular IV fluid to be administered.

 Then there was a doctor collaborating with the other doctors writing orders to cover the procedures being done to save these men’s lives.
 The orders included the intravenous fluids, laboratory work to be drawn, urinary catheters inserted for urinary output monitoring, wound care orders, narcotics for pain, antibiotics for prophylaxis against infections, respirator settings and so many other facets of care.